-We gave each stove a "box fan test," which involved clocking the boil time again but with the addition of a large fan set up 24 inches to the side and turned on low.
+We gave each stove a "box fan test," which involved clocking the boil time again but with the addition of a large fan situated 24 inches to the side of the stove, and turned on low.
 This provided constant and direct wind while the water was heating up and showed a clear divide between the stoves in regards to wind resistance.

 On top of this, we made sure to cook on as many breezy days as possible, because — while the box fan test was enlightening — it created a very different scenario from natural wind.
 Real breezes come from all directions and with all manner of intensity, overwhelming all but the best-designed stoves.
-The big units with the highest BTUs tended to struggle in real wind, even when on full blast, because their designs allow more airflow within the body of the stove next to the burners.
+The big units with the highest BTUs tended to struggle in real wind, even on full blast, because their designs allowed more airflow within the body of the stove next to the burners.
 Compact designs with built-in windscreens fared the best in this metric.

 We assessed simmering by making a point to cook delicate, nuanced food items such as eggs, bacon, pancakes, rice, and sautéed vegetables.
 If a stove cooked too fast or hot, we ended up with burnt-on egg messes, over-crisped bacon, pancakes with raw centers, al dente rice, and charred-instead-of-caramelized onions.
 The models that scored the highest in this metric were able to provide a refined cooking experience, more like a gas range at home.

 Ease of Set Up

 This metric is pretty straightforward, as we had to set each stove up many times for testing.
 However, we made sure to pay extra attention to the process, noting what was easy or difficult, intuitive or confusing, and pleasant or annoying.
 Some models involved additional steps or tools, while others were simple and straightforward.
 None were too complicated, but we did find minor differences in the set-up process that played a role in our overall cooking experience and enjoyment.

 Ease of Care